Solar Cycle Number 22 (1986 - 1996)

-Cycle 22 certainly provided us with many highlights.
-Early in the cycle the smoothed sunspot number (determined by the number of sunspots visible on the sun and used as the traditional measure of the cycle) climbed rapidly; in fact more rapidly than for any previously recorded cycle.
+Cycle 22 certainly provided many highlights.
+Early in the cycle the smoothed sunspot number (determined by the number of sunspots visible on the Sun and used as the traditional measure of the cycle) climbed rapidly; in fact more rapidly than for any previous recorded cycle.
 This caused many to predict that it would eclipse Cycle 19 (peak sunspot number of 201) as the highest cycle on record.
 This was not to be as the sunspot number ceased climbing in early 1989 and reached a maximum in July of that year.
-Whilst not of record amplitude, Cycle 22 still rated as 4th of the recorded cycles and continued the run of recent large solar cycles.
+Whilst not of record amplitude, Cycle 22 still rated as 4th largest of the recorded cycles and continued a run of large solar cycles.
 (Cycles 18, 19 and 21 were all exceptional!)
-A very notable feature of Cycle 22 was that it had the shortest rise from minimum to maximum of any recorded cycle.
+A very notable feature of Cycle 22 was that it had the shortest rise from minimum to maximum of any recorded cycle - just 34 months.

 |Sunspot Cycle Number||Year of Minimum||Minimum Sunspot Number||Year of Maximum||Maximum Sunspot Number||Rise to Max (yrs)||Fall to Min (yrs)||Cycle Length (yrs)|

 June 1991 was the most outstanding solar flare activity of this cycle, and probably the largest since the peak of the record Cycle 19.
-The interval from June 1st to June 17th was filled with numerous intense solar flares.
+The interval from June 1st to June 17th was filled with numerous intense solar flares with one region (SESC #6659) producing five X12 and an X10 flares.
 An interesting indicator of the strength of this activity came from the US GOES satellites which measure the X-ray output of flares.
-X-ray detectors on GOES saturated during 5 flares over the period.
-Other flares have occasionally saturated the detectors but it was a unique event for more than one flare from a single region to achieve this feat.
+X-ray detectors on GOES saturated during the five X12 flares over the period.
+Other flares have occasionally saturated the detectors but it was unique for more than one flare from a single region to achieve this feat.
 If saturation of the GOES detectors is a measure of strength as in old-time carnivals, then solar activity in June 1991 "rang the bell" like never before!
 In Australia, we were well placed to see the fireworks because, by pure chance, many of the large flares occurred during the middle of our day.
-This meant that local HF communications were badly disrupted by short-wave fadeouts which cut circuits for many hours.
+This meant that local HF communications were badly disrupted by Sudden Ionospheric Disturbances (short-wave fadeouts) which cut circuits for many hours.
 An interesting side effect were the occurrence of several magnetic crochets during the month.
 These are abrupt changes in the terrestrial magnetic field which arise because of the rapid ionisation of the D-layer of the ionosphere during a large solar flare (this is the same effect which causes short-wave fadeouts when HF signals are absorbed in the highly ionised D-layer).
 Magnetic crochets are rarely observed because a flare must be both energetic in X-rays and also occur close to local midday.
 In Sydney at the IPS Space Forecast Centre we saw three in one week.
 June 1991 was quite remarkable and very memorable!

 The maximum phase of the cycle appeared to end rather abruptly in early 1992 when monthly values of sunspot number dropped significantly.
 The decline of Cycle 22 to its minimum in May 1996 was also remarkable because of the lack of major flare activity.
 The cycle had a multiple personality - malevolent in its first half and quite benign in its decline.
 This behaviour contrasts with Cycle 21 which was more active in its decline than during its rise or even its maximum.

-There is a old saying that there is "nothing new under the sun" - but this does not apply to the sun itself!
+There is a old saying that there is "nothing new under the Sun" - but this does not apply to the Sun itself!
 Cycle 22 proved to be a remarkable cycle by any measure.
-While we can not be certain what precisely Cycle 23 has in store for us, knowing the sun, we can be sure that it will be full of interest and excitement.

 Material prepared by Richard Thompson